Canon 7D II versus Canon 80D

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

 If the count of individual advantages (bullet points above) is taken as a guide, the 80D is the clear winner of the contest (11 : 2 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 |Canon 7D II (⇒ rgt)||Rec||84/100 Silver||4/5||5/5||4.5/5||2014||1,799||latest||check|